PMP Certification Exam Preparation Success Stories

 Who Can Apply for PMP Certification?

-The PMP certification is designed for experienced project managers who meet specific criteria.
-Applicants must have:
+The PMP certification is designed for experienced project managers who meet specific educational and professional criteria.
+It is ideal for:

 Prerequisites for PMP Certification